-The eight partners will work parallel in their own villages: Bingenheim (Germany), Méra (Romania), Kázsmárk (Hungary), South Peterton (UK), Pontelagoscuro (Italy), Ravne na Koroškem (Slovenia), Máriagyűd (Hungary).
+The eight partners will work parallel in their own villages: Bingenheim (Germany), Méra (Romania), Kázsmárk (Hungary), South Peterton (UK), Pontelagoscuro (Italy), Ravne na Koroškem (Slovenia), Máriagyűd (Hungary), Villars and Apt (France).
 One theatre group will be formed in each village with approximately 10-20 participants, through (at least a weekly) regular training process, what will be leaded by one or two mentors of the partner organization in the relevant country.
 The 30% of the amateur theatre group should be older than 60 years old, since one of our main aims is to foster intergenerational dialogue.

 The climax of the working process will be the international Joint Staff Training of the host country, when the relevant partner will show its work with the target community to the project partners.
 (This can be different in those cases who are hosting JST in an early period of the project).